george-mcintyre/aida-pva/docs/2_5_0_AIDA-PVA_Module.md

 # 2.5 - AIDA-PVA Module

-The AIDA-PVA Module is a module contained in the `STANDALONELIB` shared library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider, VMS, and any AIDA Module in `AIDASHR` that you need.
+The AIDA-PVA Module is a module contained in the `AIDA_PVALIB` shared library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider, VMS, and any AIDA Module in `AIDASHR` that you need.